Show All

 Sociodemographic index (SDI)

 A number that identifies where countries or other geographical areas sit on the spectrum of development.
 Expressed on a scale of 0 to 1, SDI combines rankings of (1) the incomes per capita (how much money people earn on average), (2) average educational attainment (how many people have completed high school or university), and (3) fertility rates (how many women give birth) of all areas in the GBD study.
+Health outcomes are closely tied to this measure.
 See GBD Socio-Demographic Income regions.

 Stroke